stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 15 minutes

 Application Insights can be integrated with Azure Function Apps to provide robust monitoring for your functions.
 In this exercise, you examine telemetry in the Application Insights account that you created when provisioning the Function Apps.
-Since you assigned the Application Insights account to the Function Apps when creating them, the Application Insights telemetry key was added to the Function App configuration for you.
+Since you associated the Application Insights account with the Function Apps when creating them, the Application Insights telemetry key was added to the Function App configuration for you.

 ### Help references